 In search of the world’s perfect Cup o’ Joe?
-Some say life is too short to have bad coffee, that’s why I decided to round-up some of the best coffee cities in the world:
+Some say life is too short to have bad coffee, that’s why we decided to round-up some of the best coffee destinations in the world:

-For many people Turkish coffee is just too damn strong, yet their rich, black coffee has excited many other travellers.
-In Istanbul coffee baristas roast and grind beans into a fine powder.
+For many people, Turkish coffee is just too strong, yet their rich, black coffee has excited many other travellers.
+In Istanbul, coffee baristas roast and grind beans into a fine powder.
 As a traditional method, the beans are boiled with water and sugar in a cezve (pot).
-Usually the coffee isn’t run through a sieve, so expect a couple of powdery granules.
+Usually, the coffee isn’t run through a sieve, so expect a couple of powdery granules.

 Paris has without a doubt some of the world’s most alluring cafés.
 However, many people say that their coffee is over-brewed and cannot compare with the rest of the world’s best coffee cities.
 Yet, because of its amazing café culture, sipping coffee here – even sub-par coffee – is often well worth it.

-The lively cafés of this beautiful city boasts a variety of coffees as they love to serve both ice-café (iced coffee) in the summer and botz (hot coffee) in the winter.
+The lively cafés of Tel Aviv boast a variety of coffees as they love to serve both ice-café (iced coffee) in the summer and botz (hot coffee) in the winter.
 Expect a dark, intense, very rich brew.

-Known for their irresistible café cubano, which is basically an espresso shot infused with demerara sugar.
+Havana is known for its irresistible café culture, especially in the form of a café Cubano, which is basically an espresso shot infused with demerara sugar.
 It is delicious!
 The coffee is tiny, creamy, sweet and packed with caffeine.
-Definitely one for espresso lovers.
+Definitely one for espresso lovers!

-Often referred to as ‘the place where coffee was born’, the Ethiopian capital makes coffee a ritual.
+Often referred to as ‘the place where coffee was born’, Addis Ababa makes coffee a ritual.
 It is well-known that Ethiopians might invite their guests into their homes for a lengthy coffee ritual.
 They love to grind and brew the coffee beans together – sometimes for hours – and boil the coffee in a traditional clay pot called a “jebena.”
 It’s worth the wait!